palladius/clouddeploy-platinum-path/step-by-step-guide.md

 * Everything in this is scripted except one point which requires manual intervention, which is the cloning of the repo.
   This step was originally step 6.5 which I then moved at the beginning of the instructions (so now it looks more lie 0.065).
 So if your script 7 fails, you know where to look.

-## Bash Scripts (from 1 to 16)

-Originally there were 16 scripts, then with time I removed them, renamed them, moved them.

-Whenever I wasn't able to fully support some code but I thoguht that code would be useful to some of you, I moved it under `examples/`; so think of examples like a 🪦 cemetery, or a *Derek Zoolander's Center For Scripts Who Can't Be Read Good*.

 ### `00-init.sh`